adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/01_Scenario_1_Weak_Endpoint.md

 ## 7️⃣ Step 7 — Attacker Exit

-The attacker exits the environment cleanly.
+I exited the environment cleanly.

-Action:
+Actions:
 - Normal logout
-- No cleanup required
+- No cleanup performed
 - No traces intentionally removed

 ---

 ## 🟨 SIEM Visibility During the Attack

-Initial SIEM review suggested **no meaningful visibility**.
+My initial SIEM review suggested **no meaningful visibility**.

 After correcting the time window to match the attack period:
-- Approximately 1 hour of activity
+- Approximately 1 hour of activity was visible
-- 1,387 events ingested
+- 1,387 events were ingested
-- Mostly authentication noise
+- Most events were authentication noise
-- No alerts triggered
+- No alerts were triggered
-- No prioritization
-- No correlation
+- No prioritization or correlation occurred

 Key takeaway:
-High log volume without filtering causes **malicious activity to disappear in noise**.
+High log volume without filtering caused **malicious activity to disappear in noise**.

 ![Noisy Wazuh dashboard](/Assets/Scenario_1/Noisy_wazuh.png)